-The coronavirus outbreak has escalated globally this year, and retail and hospitality businesses are bearing the brunt of the pandemic's economic impacts.
+The Covid-19 outbreak has escalated globally over the past few weeks, and retail and hospitality businesses are bearing the brunt of the pandemic's economic impacts.

 Many small to medium business owners have watched their revenue dry up almost overnight - and there are precious few resources available to help them deal with the repercussions.